masoniis/b/assets/shaders/readme.md

 This group is managed entirely by the engine and provides data that is constant for a single camera's view.
 A shader can opt-in to this data by declaring a compatible bind group at this slot.

-- **Content**: Camera projection/view matrices, viewport size, game time.
+- **Content**: Camera projection/view matrices, viewport size, simulation time.
 - **Update Frequency**: Once per view, per frame.
 - **Managed By**: The engine's renderer. **Do not** define this group in a `.material.ron` file.